pcbaker4669/PowerGrid/README.md

 Renewable Energy (Solar, Wind):
 Solar: Around $1,000 to $2,500 per kW, depending on the scale and location.
 Wind: Typically ranges from $1,200 to $2,300 per kW.

+In the U.S. electrical grid, the number of substations significantly exceeds the number of power plants.
+The grid comprises about 6,400 power plants and roughly 55,000 substations.
+This large number of substations includes high-voltage substations that connect and stabilize the high-voltage transmission systems, as well as step-up and step-down substations used for voltage regulation and distribution.